 Fowler’s work applies a complex systems perspective to inform developmentally and culturally tailored responses to homelessness.
-He collaborates with experts in the areas of prevention science, artificial intelligence, social system dynamics, as well as network and systems science.
-His federally funded research has been supported by the National Institute of Child Health and Human Development, the US Administration for Children and Families, and the US Department of Housing and Urban Development.
+He collaborates with experts in the areas of prevention science, artificial intelligence and social system dynamics, as well as network and systems science.
+His federally funded research has been supported by the National Institute of Child Health and Human Development, the U.S. Administration for Children and Families, and the U.S. Department of Housing and Urban Development.

 Enter the ID of news stories you need

 to stick to this page.